shiasin/Efficient-Proxy-Raytracer-for-Optical-Systems-using-Implicit-Neural-Representations/README.md

 ## Steps
 **RayTracing**

 You can use our built-in ray tracer or integrate your own.
 Just ensure your output data matches our expected structure to continue using this repository.

+To run our built-in ray tracer, use the following command.
+An example JSON file is provided in the lenses folder for reference.

 ```bash
 python raytracing_sys --lens_file  your_directory_to_lens.json --output_directory  save_rays_directory